ShaoLunix/AD-HR-User-Account-Alignment-and-Analysis-Tool/README.md

 # AD-HR User Account Alignment and Analysis Tool

-This repository contains the source code and documentation for the AD-HR User Account Alignment and Analysis Tool.
+This repository contains the source codes and documentation for the AD-HR User Account Alignment and Analysis Tool.

 ## Overview